Speak to one of our Personal & Business Bankruptcy specialists today.

 For the fastest solution to your situation, complete our personal bankruptcy enquiry form, and send it along with any supporting documents to firstname.lastname@example.org.
 We'll get back to you within 24 hours.

-A Company Voluntary Arrangement (CVA) enables your company to settle outstanding debts by paying a proportion of the owed amount to your creditors.
-Not that your creditors must agree to the arrangement however, and as long as they do, your limited company can continue trading.
+A Company Voluntary Arrangement (CVA) enables your company to settle outstanding debts by paying a proportion of the owed amount to your creditors, using an income based repayment method or an asset based repayment method or a combination of both.
+75% of the total amount of debt must agree to the proposal.

 Business Money Management